walkingerica/cloud-native-airflow-solution-on-amazon-eks/README.md

-# Cloud Native Airflow solution on  Amazon EKS
+# Graviton2 based Apache Airflow on AWS

-The solution is for deploying high reliable Apache Airflow(https://airflow.apache.org/) on the Amazon EKS.
-Besides, the whole stack is based on Graviton2.
+The solution is for deploying high reliable Apache Airflow(https://airflow.apache.org/) solution on AWS.
+And, the whole stack is based on Graviton2.

 ##  Target Audience
 Who needs